What’s the monomer of a carbohydrate?

 Structural Integrity

 Cellulose, the main component of plant cell walls, is a long chain of glucose units linked in a way that makes it rigid and insoluble.
-That's why that’s why you can chew through a carrot but not dissolve it in water.
+That’s why you can chew through a carrot but not dissolve it in water.
 In animals, glycogen stores glucose in a branched structure for quick access.

 Everyday Applications